klumba12/vscroll/README.md

         </ul>
     </div>
 ```
+##Testing
+We use phantomjs and jasmine to ensure quality of the code.
+The easiest way to run these asserts is to use npm command for the project.
+`npm test`
 ##How it works
 Since only `threshold` of elements is rendered, `$index` in
 `ng-repeat="item in data | vscroll: vscrollContext track by $index"` expression